JML-Association/Anomaly-Detection-Project/README.md

 <hr style="border-top: 10px groove blueviolet; margin-top: 1px; margin-bottom: 1px"></hr>

 ## :chart:   Project Goals
-Codeup staff bring up some questions to the data science team in email, and our goal is to answer the quesions regaring the security of codeup curriculum through anomaly detection and data analysis.
+**Codeup** staff bring up some questions to the data science team in email regarding concerns of the curriculum's safety.

+Our goal is to answer the quesions and identify users with abnormal activity through anomaly detection and data analysis.

 Email: